 What exactly is Knox?

-It was designed especially with the aim of promoting the so-called BYOD (Bring Your Own Device) environment, which provides the tools necessary to eliminate the risks of confidential data leakage and combat espionage.
-Initially it was launched with the new Galaxy Note 3 and Galaxy Note 10.1 2014 edition but the feature has now been incorporated into other Samsung devices with the update to Android 4.3, which hasn’t been a smooth roll-out to say the least.
+BYOD provides the tools necessary to eliminate the risks of confidential data leaks and combat espionage.
+Initially, it was launched with the Galaxy Note 3 and the Galaxy Note 10.1 2014 edition, but was later incorporated into other Samsung devices with the update to Android 4.3.

 Why is there controversy surrounding Knox?

 Applications that run outside of the realm of Knox have limited access to stored data.
 While many people wouldn’t bat an eyelid at this information, a number of developers would, including the likes of Chainfire, which created the popular TriangleAway app, designed for resetting the flash counter to zero on your device, and SuperSU.